folio-org/mod-authtoken/README.md

 # Interface

 In addition to acting as a filter, the module exposes a few endpoints that are accessible as part as the regular Okapi ecosystem.
-These endpoints are as follows:

-* /token - This endpoint signs and returns an access token (JWT).
-It requires the permission __auth.signtoken__, which must be defined as a module permission to be used.
-It accepts a POST of a JSON object, with a field called _payload_ that contains the claims of the token.
-The token is returned inside of a JSON object (response code 201), containing a field called _token_ that has the token as a value.

-* /refreshtoken - This endpoint signs and returns a refresh token (JWE).
-It requires the permission __auth.signrefreshtoken__, which must be defined as a module permission.
-It accepts a POST of a JSON object, with required fields of _userId_ and _sub_.
-The token is returned inside of a JSON object (response code 201), contained in a field called _refreshToken_.

-* /refresh - This endpoint takes a valid refresh token and returns a new access token.
-It accepts a POST of a JSON object, with required field _refreshToken_ that contains the refresh token.
-It returns a new access token inside of a JSON object (response code 201), contained in a field called _token_.

-The expiration time is hard-coded:

-* 10 minutes for access tokens
-* 24 hours for refresh tokens

-[MODAT-65](https://issues.folio.org/browse/MODAT-65) will make it configurable.
+This module uses OpenAPI to define its endpoints.
+Please see the token-1.0.yaml for the documentation of its endpoints.

 # Command Line Options/System Properties